 -

-Leading residential and buy-to-let mortgage propositions across the UK market
+Leading UK-wide strategies for both residential and buy-to-let mortgage propositions

 -

-Maintaining relationships with protection providers and referral services
+Managing relationships with protection providers and trusted referral services

 -

-Directing the Group’s marketing strategy and national events programme
+Shaping the Group’s marketing strategy and coordinating national adviser events

 -